Looking to find an editor?

 Whether you are looking to hire an editor, book cover designer, book interior designer, ebook formatter, proofreader, web designer or other type of freelancer, you can use this same process to pick the right person for the job.

 Finding great editors or freelance contractors isn’t easy, and there are a lot of ways you can mess it up by paying too much or hiring the wrong person.
 Hiring an editor can be incredibly expensive, frustrating, and disappointing when things don’t work out as planned.

 I know many authors who self-published a “professionally edited” book that was still plagued by typos, mistakes, and poor organization.

 “Hiring an editor is NOT the key to creating a great book.
 Hiring the RIGHT editor is the key.”

 That’s why you need a system to make sure you do everything you can to pick the right editor for your specific book project.

 Let’s walk through the 8 steps to finding and hiring the right editor.

 Step 1.
-How to Find Editors and Freelancers Online
+Find Editors and Freelancers Online

 There are hundreds of websites you can use to find literally hundreds of thousands of editors, book designers and contractors of all kinds and experience levels.